Skip to main content

 Mental Health and Early Loss of a Pregnancy

 Welcome to the website of the M-HELP project.
-M-HELP is a research project led and co-funded by the University of Melbourne, with additional support from the Ramsay Hospital Research Foundation and the Frances Perry House.
+M-HELP is a research project led and co-funded by the University of Melbourne, with additional support from the Ramsay Hospital Research Foundation, Ramsay Health Care and the Frances Perry House.

 Background and Vision

-The vision of M-HELP is to investigate how best to support women and partners experiencing miscarriage, to empower and support their healthcare providers, and to supplement and improve the services currently available at Frances Perry House (FPH) by providing guidance around the mental health care and support needs of women and their partners.
+The vision of M-HELP is to investigate how best to support patients and partners experiencing miscarriage, to empower and support their healthcare providers, and to supplement and improve the services currently available through Ramsay Health Care hospital by providing guidance around the mental health care and support needs of patients and their partners.
 In addition, we aim to support the staff involved with professional development specifically centred around support care for miscarriage, and develop practical tools to assist them in delivering this care to patients.

 Please do not hesitate to contact us in case you have any questions or feedback.